apache-edge/earcut/README.md

 The algorithm has a time complexity of O(n log n) and a space complexity of O(n).

 ## License
-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

+The Apache License 2.0 is a permissive open source license that allows you to:
+- Use the code for commercial purposes
+- Modify the code and create derivative works
+- Distribute the original or modified code
+- Use the code privately

+The license requires you to:
+- Include the license and copyright notice with any distribution
+- State changes made to the code if distributed

 ## Credits
 Based on the original [Earcut](https://github.com/mapbox/earcut) JavaScript implementation by Mapbox.